Arte Johnson Was a Verrry Interesting Actor

 Johnson has also continued to narrate audiobooks as an octogenarian senior citizen, compiling over 80 audiobook narration credits.
 He told the Los Angeles Times back in 1994 that “Many times I will be absolutely hysterical laughing at what I am reading…But I love to read raw.
 I’m reading it as fresh as I possibly can, without any preconceived notions.“.

-Arte Johnson married German-born wife Gisela in 1968; in 2016, the senior couple will celebrate their 49th wedding anniversary.
+Arte Johnson married German-born wife Gisela in 1968; in 2016, the senior couple celebrated their 49th wedding anniversary.

 Update: Arte Johnson died July 3, 2019 of bladder and prostate cancer.
 He was 90 years of age and is survived by his wife of 50+ years, Gisela, and his twin brother Cos Johnson.